 Student records may not be distributed to other parties.
 It is the responsibility of each office maintaining records to keep a log that verifies the name and date of each person who has viewed the record and for what reason.
 Students have the right to see this log.

-Further questions about FERPA should be directed to the Offices of the Dean for Student Life or Registrar.
+Further questions about FERPA should be directed to the Offices of the Vice President for Student Affairs or the Office of the Registrar.